 - Eat healthy:When you eat healthy, there are many benefits.
 Not only does it reduce your risk of being obese, getting heart disease, and getting type 2 diabetes, but eating healthy can increase your performance during school.
 A healthy diet has also been shown to improve mood and alertness.
 Make eating healthy a lifestyle because it will be beneficial to you- not only in improving your performance in school but in every aspect of your well being.
 Oh, and always remember- “Healthy food leads to a healthy brain!”

 - Set new goals: Prior to the beginning of the school year, come up with your goals for the academic session.
 To help you with that, check out these golden rules to goal setting.
 Your goals should reflect on everything that you want to accomplish during the school year.
 Making clear, SMART goals will ensure that you achieve what you desire.

 - Relax a week before the school year starts: This sounds crazy, right?
 You think that you should be working as hard as ever before school starts, don’t you?
 Well, if you do that, it will just leave you feeling exhausted and stressed out.
 Instead of leaving everything to the last week, take it slow and steady from the beginning and middle of the summer.
 This will ensure that you have the last week free, which in turn will allow you to be more relaxed.

 - Find coping methods for stress: No doubt that some of us will be stressed before the school year starts as well as during the year.
 To help you deal with the stress of the oncoming school year, find coping methods to help manage it.
 There are countless of these methods, whether it is physical activity or keeping a stress diary.
-To give you ideas of how to cope with stress, visit this website.

 There is a multitude of ways for you to ensure that your transition to the new school year will be a good one!
 Good luck on your new year.
 I hope that these tips encouraged and inspired you as you get ready for new academics, challenges and goals.